 At a traditional burial funeral, the body of the deceased loved one is almost always present.
 Cremation allows you the option of having the body present or not.
 A funeral service before cremation allows the body of the deceased to be present.
 After cremation, cremated remains may be present in an urn or other container or the family can choose to display a memory portrait of the loved one instead.

 Some families may want a loved one's cremated remains placed in a cemetery as soon as possible.
 Others might opt to hold a scattering during or after the service.
 Still others may hold onto the urn or cremated remains indefinitely.
-Cremation offers this flexibility and, with or without the deceased present, a cremation funeral can be a that deeply reflects the life of the person being honored.
+Cremation offers this flexibility and, with or without the deceased present, a cremation funeral can be a memorable memorial that deeply reflects the life of the person being honored.